Ganburu/Cyber-Portfolio/README.md

 ![image](https://github.com/user-attachments/assets/d5768229-0809-43b5-80b6-062e7a771732)

-Applied changes and checked to see if IP addresse is correct.
+Applied changes and checked to see if IP address is correct.
 Cool and it is.

 ![image](https://github.com/user-attachments/assets/ac6ca9a4-0417-4f43-aab4-321718c63886)